hudsonhrh/hudsonhrh/README.md

 My Role:
-I did everything but the front end which is currently still under construction.
+I did everything but 10% of front end, which is currently still under construction.
 This included the system deisgn, subgraph development, smart contract development, governance design.
 I will continue to work on the project longterm.
 Checkout the smart contracts and subgraph!

 ### KUBI DAO
 A DAO and task manager for the University of Kansas Blockchain Institute with innovative particiption based voting system (Project Pinned)